fiberplane/docs/providers/provider-protocol-reference.md

 pub fn now() -> Timestamp;
 ```

-#### Purpose
+#### Description

 Returns a timestamp of the current time of execution.
 The usefulness of this
 timestamp comes from what you want to do with timers, or signature
 creation/verification schemes.

 ## Exported functions

+Exported functions are functions that your provider implements, and that the
+runtime will call.
+In order to make those exported functions usable in Fiberplane,
+they must be annotated with `#[pdk_export]`.

+### `get_supported_query_types`

 It is usually safer to use the Plugin Development Kit macros to let the compiler
-generate correct implementations of these functions
+generate correct implementations of these functions.
+A correct `pdk_query_types!`

-### `get_supported_query_types`
+invocation will generate this function for you.
+See the
+[tutorial](doc:create-a-provider) for more information about using the PDK

 #### Signature